High Scardus Trail

 Note:

 The High Scardus Trail is for those who want the Western Balkans before the world discovers them.
-The mountains here β€” the Sharr range, the Korab massif, the Jablanica β€” are genuinely spectacular and completely empty: thirty peaks over 2,500m and on many days you will not see another hiker.
-The communities along the trail are some of the most hospitable on any trail in Europe; tourism is new enough here that your arrival in a remote village is still a genuine event, and the raki, homemade cheese, and hospitality come from a place of real pride and pleasure rather than commercial habit.
-The trail passes through three countries with deeply different recent histories β€” the legacy of the Yugoslav Wars, the Kosovo conflict, and Albania’s long isolation are visible in abandoned structures and changing architecture β€” but what you encounter most powerfully is resilience, beauty, and extraordinary wildness.
-The ascent of Mount Korab, highest peak of both Albania and North Macedonia, on a clear day with views into Greece, is among the finest summit experiences in Europe.
-Go now, before it changes.
+The mountains here β€” the Sharr range, the Korab massif, the Jablanica β€” are spectacular and completely empty.
+There are thirty peaks over 2,500m and on many days you will not see another hiker.
+The communities along the trail are some of the most hospitable on any trail in Europe.
+Tourism is new enough here that your arrival in a remote village is still a genuine event, and the raki, homemade cheese, and hospitality come from a place of real pride and pleasure rather than commercial habit.
+The trail passes through three countries with deeply different recent histories.
+The legacy of the Yugoslav Wars, the Kosovo conflict, and Albania’s long isolation are visible in abandoned structures and changing architecture, but what you encounter most powerfully is resilience, beauty, and extraordinary wildness.
+The ascent of Mount Korab, highest peak of both Albania and North Macedonia – on a clear day with views into Greece – is among the finest summit experiences in Europe.

 πŸ›Ÿ Safety & Inclusion